 The full cure of the resin takes place after 3-5 days, though you can usually walk on an Epoxy floor the day after installation.
 It is possible in certain circumstances to speed up the cure.

-Unless you have a specific requirement, it is up to you to decide which flooring.
+Unless you have a specific Health and Safety requirement, it is up to you to decide which flooring.
 However, where hygiene is important, you will require a seamless floor screed such as PU6290 or Foodsafe Quartz.

-Resin can scratch if sharp objects are dragged across the surface.
+Resin screeds and epoxy floor coatings can scratch if extremely sharp objects are dragged across the surface.

 Yes, line markings will start to wear in time depending on how much traffic they are subject to.
 Having said that, two coats of a good line marking paint (Epoxy, Polyurethane, Polyaspartic or MMA) will last a number of years.